DylanMeeus/springboot_jwt_blog/_posts/2016-07-14-create-an-app-in-vuejs-2.markdown

 ```

 Let's go through this slowly.
 First, we are bringing in our dependencies.
 Next, we are bringing in our JSON file as data to be used in our application.
 Normally, you would use some sort of external database, but for our uses, this will do fine.
 Lastly, we are creating an Express server and configuring it with sessions and body parsers.
 We also enable flash messages and a static server so we can serve our JavaScript files through our Node server.
 Then we add Pug as our templating engine we will use for the index page and our dashboard page.

+> Note: I am passing a `MongoStore` to the session middleware so sessions will be stored in Mongo.
+This is not required in development.
+Session will use `MemoryStore` by default.
+Just remove the `store` from the session configuration object if you don't need it.

 Next, let's configure Passport to give us local authentication.
 We will create the form that interacts with it later.